krishaamer/green-filter-research/research/literature/investing.md

 ## Financial Inclusion {#financial-inclusion}

-(**TAN202046?**) proposes *“financial ecologies”* to understand the dynanic relationships between various actors: investors, advisors, government, where the government plays an active role in growing financial inclusion and responsible financial management.
+Tan (2020) proposes *“financial ecologies”* to understand the dynanic relationships between various actors: investors, advisors, government, where the government plays an active role in growing financial inclusion and responsible financial management.
 However, the paper further suggests that current robo-advisors (availble in Singapore) make the investor captive to the agency of AI, making the person lose agency over their financial decisions.

 ## Product Databases {#product-databases}